It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 TIP: If you already have multiple properties as a private landlord, a good way to avoid ADS is by “selling” a portfolio of six properties to your limited business.
 This seems to work out quite nicely most of the time.

 TIP: If your limited company sells property in the future, you would not have to pay capital gains tax.
 Instead, the company would have to pay corporate tax on the profit.
+CGT will be payable if you transfer the results of a sale to yourself from your company.

 Paying higher mortgage fees